 Most technicians can't afford to own a separate scan tool for each and every vehicle they work on, so most opt for a general purpose scan tool and add software and hardware to expand its capabilities as needed.
-Some may also buy one or two OEM scan tools if they do a lot of work on a particular make (GM, for example, or an import).
-And they may also have a basic code reader for making quick code checks.
+However, some will also buy one or more OEM scan tools if they do a lot of work on a particular make (such as Audi, BMW, Mercedes, MINI or VW).
+And they may also use a basic code reader for making quick code checks.

 The electrical systems on most vehicles use an onboard communications protocol called CAN or Controller Area Network.
 CAN started phasing in in the early 2000s, and became standard on all 2008 and newer cars and light trucks.
 CAN uses a much higher baud rate to allow faster communication between modules.
 Because of this, CAN vehicles require a scan tool that is CAN-compliant for diagnostics.
 Older scan tools that were manufacturer prior to the arrival of the CAN protocol cannot be upgraded to read the newer CAN vehicles.
 So if you are buying a used older scan tool, keep that in mind.

-In addition to dedicated scan tools, you can also buy software that transforms a laptop or desktop PC, PDA, tablet or smart phone into a code reader or scan tool.
+In addition to dedicated scan tools, you can also buy software that transforms a laptop or desktop PC, tablet or smart phone into a code reader or scan tool.
 Some of these offer very basic functions only while others run essentially the same software as an OEM scan tool.